-A growing trend in family law, collaborative divorce allows couples to work through a non-confrontational, non-adversarial process to reach the best result for themselves and their children.
-At Law Office of Pamela M. Gordon, P.A., we help clients achieve lasting and amicable settlements through the collaborative process.
+A growing trend in family law, collaborative divorce allows couples to work through a nonconfrontational, nonadversarial process to reach the best result for themselves and their children.
+At the Law Office of Pamela M. Gordon P.A., we help clients achieve lasting and amicable settlements through the collaborative process.
 We are ready to help you dissolve your marriage in a manner that will save time, stress and expense.

-In collaborative divorce, each spouse hires an attorney and the four work together to reach the best arrangement for the future.
+In collaborative divorce, each spouse hires an attorney and they work together with a mental health specialist or a forensic accountant to reach the best arrangement.
 They address all the same concerns as those discussed during a traditional divorce, including:

 - Child support

-However, rather than resolving conflicts out in court, the couple and their attorneys privately work in a manner that reduces stress and anxiety and moves quickly toward resolution.
+Rather than taking conflicts to court, however, the couple and their attorneys work privately in a manner that reduces stress and anxiety and moves quickly toward resolution.

 The advantages of collaborative divorce are many:

 - Additional privacy — Since the agreement is worked out in private rather than in court, personal information is held in confidence and there is much less of a public record.

 - Time savings — The collaborative process goes much more quickly than one that involves scheduled court appearances and formal discovery.

 - Cost savings — Attorney fees might be lower because of the reduced time and lack of litigation.

 - Less emotional turmoil — The act of dealing with your former spouse in a cooperative manner means that you do not face as much stress.